sralloza/vcm/README.md

 * **Exclude a subject in parsing:** `vcm settings exclude <subject_id>`
 * **Include a subject in parsing:** `vcm settings include <subject_id>`

+### Discover command
+It will only discover subjects, and insert their alias in the alias database (`alias.json`), so the user can change the subject's alias to easily rename all the files in the subject's folder.

 ## During the execution